vsergeev/zigradio/website/integrating-zigradio.md

 as it is a source.

 The `wait(self: *Self, min_count: usize, timeout_ns: ?u64) error{ BrokenStream,
-Timeout }!void` API waits until a minimum number of samples are available writing, with an optional timeout.
+Timeout }!void` API waits until a minimum number of samples are available for writing, with an optional timeout.
 The `available(self: *Self) error{BrokenStream}!usize` API returns the number of samples that can be written, or a `BrokenStream` error if the flow graph collapsed downstream.